Shritesh99/100DaysofMLCodeChallenge/README.md

 </p>

 ### Day 8 :- R square and Estimated R square
-**Today's work**:- I have learnt about the R square and Estimated R square and also find it on the the following [dataset](https://github.com/Shritesh99/100DaysofMLCodeChallenge/blob/master/Regression/Random-Forest-Regression/Position_Salaries.csv) by various studied Algorithms till now.
-Also studied about the pros and cons of various algorithms studied till now.
+**Today's work**:- I have learnt about the R square and Estimated R square and also find it on the the following [dataset](https://github.com/Shritesh99/100DaysofMLCodeChallenge/blob/master/Regression/Random-Forest-Regression/Position_Salaries.csv) by various studied algorithms till now.
+I also studied about the pros and cons of various algorithms which I have studied till now.

 ### Day 9 :- Logistic Regression
 #### Check out the code from [here](https://github.com/Shritesh99/100DaysofMLCodeChallenge/commit/739beb74a029a693f2e110f2951ed2a182f743bd)